yuvaldolev/Compilers101/compilers_101.md

 ## rustc - The Rust Compiler

 - Self-hosted
-- Uses a unique design that allows it to support the unique characteristics of Rust benefits
+- Uses a unique design that allows it to support the unique characteristics of Rust
 - Special in 2 ways (quoted from the rustc dev guide)
     - Does things to your code that other compilers don't do (e.g. borrow checking)
     - Has a lot of unconventional implementation choices (e.g. queries)